fulltrucker/rtfm.evanchute.com/pages/03.ux-ui-design/chapter.md

 # UX/UI Design

+**“When I am working on a problem, I never think about beauty but when I have finished, if the solution is not beautiful, I know it is wrong.”** *– R. Buckminster Fuller*

 So I was going through the notes of the UX/UI Design class I am taking, and this happened...

 ![Adding Sketch to my Dock](keep-sketch-in-dock.png)